Any account have a numeric global role assigned to it. If this role is lesser

 The ban reason will appear for both the user and on the bans list.

-It is also possible to ban entire IP ranges based on the first two parts of
+It is also possible to ban entire ranges of ips.
+When banning an user, select

 Files can also be banned, keeping anyone from posting them.
 Copy the md5 of